TarheelGrad1998/gallery-card/README.md

 | Hidden | Hides the list and only shows the larger image

 ### Caption Configuration
-The captions under the image/video is formatted using file_name_format and caption_format.
-If either is ommitted, the raw filename is used.
+The captions under the image/video is formatted using file_name_format, caption_format, and caption_leading_zeros.
+If either file_name_format or caption_format is ommitted, the raw filename is used.

 The assumption is that the file name contains the date formatted such that it can be parsed and formatted for easier human consumption.
 Use the following placeholders for the date components: